9th8/up-to-date-real-world-haskell/19-error-handling.md

 ### A tiny parsing framework

-To illustrate the use of `ErrorT`, let\'s develop the bare bones of a parsing library similar to Parsec.
+To illustrate the use of `ErrorT`, let's develop the bare bones of a parsing library similar to Parsec.

 ``` example